ocaml/dune/doc/stanzas/library.rst

   ``Foo``, use ``(modules (:standard \ foo))``

 - ``(libraries <library-dependencies>)`` specifies the library's dependencies.
-  See the section about :ref:`library-deps` for more details.
+  See :doc:`concepts/library-dependencies` for more details.

 - ``(wrapped <boolean>)`` specifies whether the library modules should be available only through the top-level library module, or if they should all be